Cabrera hits 3-run HR, Tigers beat Indians 7-6

 Alex Avila added a two-run homer in the sixth for Detroit, which played its first night game of the season.

-Daniel Norris (1-1) allowed two hits in six scoreless innings.
 Francisco Rodriguez allowed pinch-hitter Lonnie Chisenhall's grand slam in the ninth, but struck out Austin Jackson for his fourth save.

 Cleveland dominated Detroit last season, winning 14 of 18 games on its way to the Central Division title.